How to Stay Keto for Thanksgiving and Christmas – Tips For Success!

 Bring a keto side dish or dessert.

-I like taking recipes like keto cheddar biscuits or keto pumpkin cheesecake mousse!
+I enjoy taking recipes like keto cheddar biscuits, keto bacon-wrapped green bean bundles, keto pumpkin cheesecake mousse, keto gingerbread cookies, or this keto pumpkin cheesecake with a pecan crust.
 That said, feel free to loosen the reins on other dishes that may be present.
 Maybe you decide to stay keto, but don’t stress about what’s in the sauce.

 Allow yourself to indulge in foods that are keto-friendly.